 As a creative hub since the 1960s, Sonoma’s legacy in the arts also makes it a fun place to get inspiration.
-Sonoma’s amazing art museums and galleries include places like the Sonoma Valley Museum of Art, the di Rosa Center for Contemporary Art, Lisa Kristine Gallery, and Scott Nichols Gallery for starters.
+Sonoma’s amazing art museums and galleries include places like the Sonoma Valley Museum of Art, and the di Rosa Center for Contemporary Art for starters.
 Read “Appreciating the Arts: A Guide to Sonoma Valley’s Art Scene” to dive into more possibilities.

 Outdoor enthusiasts love the valley for its wide array of state and regional parks, including hiking trails, bike paths, and picnic spots galore!
-Plant lovers will swoon wandering though the peace and quiet of Quarryhill Botanical Garden and Cornerstone Gardens.
-Thrill-seekers have plenty of options, too, including horseback riding with Sonoma Valley Trail Rides, ballooning with Sonoma Ballooning Adventures or skydiving with Skydive Golden Gate, putting you front and center with the natural beauty that surrounds us.
+Plant lovers will swoon wandering though the peace and quiet of Sonoma Botanical Garden and the Ecology Center's Sonoma Garden Park.
+Thrill-seekers have plenty of options, too, ziplining with Sonoma Zipline Adventures, ballooning with Sonoma Ballooning or auto racing at the Sonoma Raceway, putting you front and center with the natural beauty that surrounds us.
 Check out Jack London State Historic Park for a hiking and cultural experience!

 If you don’t drink wine, but you still like to imbibe, we also recommend checking out Sonoma Springs Brewing Company, Hanson of Sonoma Distillery, and Prohibition Spirits & Hellocello Distillery.
 Cannabis aficionados will also appreciate the grower tastings through Happy Travelers Tours.
 All offer fun and engaging experiences.